ziotom78/raytracing_course/tomasi-ray-tracing-05b.md

 -   This could be a good opportunity to reduce code duplication by leveraging the metaprogramming capabilities of your language…

--   …but if you find it difficult to use them, don't go crazy and just use duplicated code!
-(In the future, when you have studied the LISP language well, you can fix it 😀)
+-   …but if you find them difficult to use, don't overcomplicate things and just use duplicated code!

 -   I'll show an example with Nim: similar results can be achieved with Rust and D.